samsquire/additive-guis/README.md

 # additive-guis

+This repository renders bootstrap layouts as a [constraint satisfaction problem](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) using [ORTools](https://developers.google.com/optimization).

-## declarative layouts
+## declarative layouts - build layouts with statements not HTML

-GUIs can be buildable through declarative tuples where each statement changes the layout of an application.
+GUIs are buildable through declarative tuples where each statement changes the layout of an application.
 This is an idea inspired by RDF N3 tuples and [Bloom lang](http://bloom-lang.net/).
-I call these additive Guis because the code that generates the UI is a monotonically increasing set of statements that can arrive in any order and still produce a sensible, valid output GUI.
-The UI is changed by adding more rules.
-I want live editors that react when rules are changed.
+I call these additive GUIs because the code that generates the UI is a monotonically increasing set of statements that can arrive in any order and still produce a sensible, valid output GUI.
+The UI is changed by adding more rules, it is additive.
 This repository has an example offline implementation discussed below.
+An online implementation would update in real time after a rule has changed.
+I want to build live additive editors that react when rules are changed.

 Why is it important that the tuples are monotonically increasing?
-This is due to a property of sets whereby they can be changed indepependly on different machines and merged safely without conflict.
+This is due to a property of CRDT sets whereby they can be changed indepependly on different machines and merged safely without conflict.
 I plan to use Automerge to turn the additive GUI data structure into a CRDT that people can modify in parallel and still produce valid GUIs.

 ## Quickstart